"In addition to the natural aging process, other factors are serious contributors to muscle loss and declining health."

 - Most of the heat produced in the body comes from muscle contraction.
 Muscle movement accounts for almost 82% of your total body heat.

 The following are some alarming statistics on sarcopenia, which illustrate how things can go downhill fast if you don’t take care of yourself.
 Sarcopenia is something you want to try to prevent as much as possible.

 - Weight-lifting records for 60-year-old men are 30% lower than for 30-year-olds; for women the drop-off is 50%.

 - A 70-year-old might have 30% less muscle mass than a 20-year-old.
 And strength declines even more than mass.

 The rate of decline for people who are not active:

-- Lean muscle mass generally contributes to approximately 50% of total body weight in young adults, but declines with aging to be 25% at 70-75 years old.
+- Lean muscle mass generally contributes to approximately 50% of total body weight in young adults, but declines with aging so it's closer to 25% at 70-75 years old.

 - Studies show that an estimated 35% of Americans are considered sedentary or physically inactive, and over 50% are not getting enough physical activity to slow or prevent the muscle loss.

-- Sarcopenia isn’t specific to race or ethnicity — it’s an equal opportunity condition that affects all races and ethnicities that same.
+- Sarcopenia isn’t specific to race or ethnicity — it’s an equal opportunity condition that affects all races and ethnicities the same.

 - One study estimated that disability caused by sarcopenia accounted for $18.5 billion in direct medical costs in the year 2000, equivalent to 1.5% of the nation’s healthcare spending that year.